UV-1999/uv-1999.github.io/notes/science.md

 2. $${\text{measured value}^\text{+uncertainty}_\text{-uncertainty}}$$.
 3. $$\text{measured value} \text{(uncertainty)}$$.

-Reality simplified by assumptions leads to a theory, model or hypothesis.
-Reality measured with some senses, or instruments leads to data with uncertainty.
-If we only know the result of an experiment but do not know the error or uncertainty, then we are completely unable to judge the significance of the result.

-The result of an experiment may have several measurements and it becomes naturally crucial to describe the quality of a measurement (in order to have trust in the results).
-It is desirable to have a very good estimate and a minimum uncertainty in your measurements.
-As soon as we make measurements we are dealing with data.
-Sometimes called experimental data. observations, or readings.
-To understand the quality of data, statistics is needed to infer general information from samples and also to quantify the quality of the data.

 **The best estimate** = Expectation value of the probability distribution that models the data.
 For normal distribution it is the arithmetic mean.
 **The uncertainty** = Standard deviation of the mean or “standard error” which is the standard deviation divided by the square root of the number of observations made (measurements made).